Evidence for Three Subpopulations of Merging Binary Black Holes at Different Primary Masses: Supplementary Material

 We control for Monte Carlo errors when estimating Eq.~\ref{Eq:hierarchical_inference} by discarding draws from $\Lambda$ with large relative variances in the estimated log-likelihoods~\citep{Essick:2022ojx, Talbot:2023pex}.
 More specifically, we follow Ref.~\cite{GWTC4:astrodist} by adopting a threshold of 1 for the variance of the log of the estimator.
 All our analyses and models are implemented in \textsc{GWpopulation}~\citep{Talbot:2019} with \textsc{jax} for GPU-based Bayesian inference.
 We use \textsc{bilby}~\citep{Ashton:2019} and the nested sampler \textsc{dynesty}~\citep{Speagle:2020} for Bayesian inference and evidence estimation.

 After testing all realistic variations of the models described, we found that \textsc{multipop}, described in Eqs~\ref{Eq:Multipop_pq} and \ref{Eq:Multipop_pq} has the highest Bayes factor and show clear evidence for multiple subpopulations at different masses.
 As described in the main text, the three subpopulations in this model have different $p(q)$ and $p(\chi)$ with transition masses at localized to $m^t_{\mathcal{AB}} = \mtmid$ and $m^t_{\mathcal{BC}} = \mthigh$.
-While we see hints of other structure along the mass spectrum, we do not find evidence for statistically significant, well-localized transitions either in redshift or in spin tilts.
-Fig.~\ref{fig:q_corner} shows a corner plots for the mass ratio parameters and the transition masses.
+While we see hints of other structure along the mass spectrum, we do not find evidence for statistically significant, well-localized transitions either in redshift or in spin tilts. \RevOneEdit{Figure.~\ref{fig:Component_q}~plots the merger rate as a function of mass ratio for each component mass and Fig.~\ref{fig:q_corner} shows the corresponding corner plot for the mass ratio parameters along with the transition masses.}

 The reference fiducial model \textsc{gwtc4-fiducial}, against which we compare \textsc{multipop}, has the same primary mass distribution.
 It models the mass ratio distribution as a power law, spin magnitudes as a truncated normal, spin tilts as a mixture between a uniform and an aligned component and the redshift distribution as a powerlaw in $(1+z)$.
 These are modeled globally in \textsc{gwtc4-fiducial} with no transitions or subpopulations and with their seperability strictly enforced, i.e. $p(m_1, q, \chi, \cos \theta, z) = p(m_1) \times p(q) \times p(\chi) \times p(\cos \theta) \times p(z)$.
 We direct the reader to the appendices of Ref.~\cite{GWTC4:astrodist} for more details of these models.